-Properties are defined in Table 56 and Table 57.
-If type(e) is date and time, time, or duration, and name is a property name, then the meaning is given by Table 57.
-For example, FEEL(date and time("03-07-2012Z").year) = 2012.
+Properties are defined in Table 59 and Table 60.
+If type(e) is date and time, time, or duration, and name is a property name in the meaning is given by Table 60 and Table 61.
+For example, FEEL(date and time(" $\frac{03-07-2012Z}{2012-03-07Z}$ ar) = 2012.

-Table 56: General semantics of properties
+Table 59: General semantics of properties

-Grammar Rule FEEL Mapped to Domain Applicability 20 e.name e."name" type(e) is a context 20 e.name see below type(e) is a date/time/duration type(e) e. name name = date result is the named component of the date object e . year, month, day Valid names are shown to the right. date and time result is the named component of the date and time object e .
-Valid names are shown to the right. time offset and timezone may be null time result is the named component of the time object e .
-Valid names are shown to the right. time offset and timezone may be null hour, minute, second, time offset, timezone years and months duration result is the name d component of the years and months duration object e .
-Valid names are shown to the right. days and time duration result is the name d component of the days and time duration object e .
-Valid names are shown to the right. days, hours, minutes, seconds
+Grammar Rule FEEL Mapped to Domain Applicability 20 e.name e."name" type(e) is a context 20 e.name see below type(e) is a date/time/duration type(e) e. name name = date result is the named component of the date object e .
+Valid names are shown to the right. year, month, day , weekday date and time result is the name d component of the date and time object e .
+Valid names are shown to the right. time offset and timezone may be null year, month, day, weekday , hour, minute, second, time offset, timezone time result is the name d component of the time object e .
+Valid names are shown to the right . time offset and timezone may be null hour, minute, second, time offset, timezone years and months duration result is the name d component of the years and months duration object e .
+Valid names are shown to the right. years, months days and time duration result is the name d component of the days and time duration object e .
+Valid names are shown to the right. days, hours, minutes, seconds name type(name) description year number The year number as an integer in the interval [-999,999,999 999,999,999] month number The month number as an integer in the interval [112], where 1 is January and 12 is December day number The day of the month as an integer in the interval [131] weekday number The day of the week as an integer in the interval [17] where 1 is Monday and 7 is Sunday (compliant with the definition in ISO 8601) hour number The hour of the day as an integer in the interval [023] minute number The minute of the hour as an integer in the interval [059]